wp-plugins/contactuscom/readme.txt

 5. Form Settings.
 INLINE Form Page version

 == Changelog ==

+= 2.0.1 - 30.04.2013 =

+* Bug Fix: Form Settings - Inline Form Page Version was not assigning a variable correctly.
+This has been resolved.

 = 2.0 - 29.04.2013 =

 * NEW : One-Step Registration.
 Sign up directly from our plugin